Pinus contorta var. latifolia

 Native to (or naturalized in) Oregon:

 - Shore and Lodgepole pine are the only pines native to the Pacific Northwest that have short needles in bundles of two.
+Can you identify these common native pines, a 3-needle and a 5-needle?

 - A semi-dwarf cultivar, 'Chief Joseph', has foliage that is yellow-gold in winter and medium green in summer.